akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Then he turned to Harold, his grin still wide.
 “Well, Harold, I don’t know what they need us for.
 It seems a decision is made.”

 Harold let out a long breath—not quite a laugh, but his eyes smiled.
-“So it seems.”
+“So it seems.” ƒƒƒƒƒƒƒƒƒƒƒƒƒƒ

 ---

 ### Plans for Departure

-Henry turned to Beatrice.
-“I am told,” he said, “that you have been worrying about your father, child.”
+Queen Matilda turned to Harold.
+“I am told, Rauthulfr, that your daughter has been worrying about you.”

-Beatrice felt her cheeks warm.
-She glanced at Godfrey, who looked at the fire.
+Harold Red-Wolf looked straight ahead of him, sitting like a king on an uncomfortable throne.
+“For sooth?”

-“Yes, Godfrey mentioned it,” Henry continued.
+“Yes, Godfrey mentioned it,” she continued.
 “He is a quiet boy, but he has a way of noticing things.”

-He looked at Harold.
+She looked at her husband briefly.
 “I have a man in mind.
 A reeve from one of my own manors, good with accounts, steady.
 He can see to the hall while your daughter is away.
 And a cook, if you wish.
 I am told your wife’s sister might suit, else I have a dozen more.”

 Harold was silent for a moment.
-Then he said, quietly, “You are kind, sire.”
+Then he said, quietly, “You are most kind, your Grace.”

-“I am practical,” Henry said.
+“I am most practical,” Matilda said.
 “A king’s daughter-in-law should not be distracted by worry.
 It is bad for the complexion.”

+The King turned to Harold, ever the

 He reached for his wine, then set it down again.
 “One more thing.
 Stanwey will be hers.
 Godfrey will hold it in her name, as her steward, not as its lord.
 That is my gift to you, for the Severn, and for the daughter you have raised.”

 Harold’s throat tightened.
 He nodded, not trusting his voice.

 Henry rose and walked to the window.
-“Now.
-I have a ship to catch in a fortnight.
-The queen has asked that Beatrice come to Westminster, to stay with her until Christmas.
-A little teaching in the ways of the court, that sort of thing.
-It will do her good—and it will give you time to settle the new household here.”

-He turned back to Harold.
-“The court has been too long in the forest.
-I have business in the city, and after that, I must cross to Normandy.
-There are bottoms that need spanking across the water.”
-He grinned.
-“A king’s work is never done.”
+“The forest is a respite I must leave behind.
+I have accounts to settle in Westminster before the crossing.
+There are matters in Normandy that require correction.
+A King’s work is endless.”

-Harold’s mouth twitched.
-“So I have heard.”
+Harold agreed, “as I have heard.”

-Henry looked at Beatrice.
-“You will come with us, child.
-Godfrey will escort you.
-The queen will take you under her care.
-You will learn the ways of the court, meet the people you will need to know.”

-Beatrice nodded.
+“Accordingly, I have made provision for your daughter to attend Westminster.
+She shall observe the court’s function at first hand and be entered into the record there.
+Godfrey is charged with her escort.
+You will have your new household here.”

+Beatrice’s face held many secrets, but she simply nodded.
 “Yes, my lord.”

 ---